Small Business Life Insurance Options

 Split-Dollar Life Insurance Arrangements

-Split-dollar life insurance arrangements divide premium costs and death benefits between your business and key employees.
-The employer and employee share premium payments, with each party receiving designated portions of the policy's cash value and death benefit.
+Split-dollar life insurance splits premium costs and death benefits between the business and key employees.
+Both parties share premium payments and each receives a designated portion of the cash value and death benefit.

 Is Small Business Life Insurance Right for You?